OJS allows you to restrict some or all of your content to subscribers. To enable Subscriptions, first go to Settings > Distribution > Access.

 All types of individual subscriptions will appear here.

 You can create a new individual subscription by using the Create New Subscription link.
-First, however, you will need to create a new account for that person under Users & Roles (see Chapter 7).
+First, however, you will need to create a new account for that person under Users & Roles (see the User Accounts chapter).
 Once that is done, you can search for the account here, and apply the different configurations.

 Subscription Type: Select the appropriate type for this new subscriber (e.g., Student) and its status (e.g., Active).